Photo and Story by Allison Borrell / Contributing Writer

 Smile SMART will also be partnering with the Marshall University Joan C. Edwards School of Medicine and the University of Alabama at Birmingham Department of Periodontology to research behavioral changes in dental providers in Tennessee who implement the program.

-According to Chafin, the Smile SMART program will provide a four-hour training session to the area dental providers, both online and in person, and will allow those involved to receive continuing education credits to maintain their dental licenses.
+According to Chafin, the Smile SMART program will provide a four-hour training session to the area dental providers, both online and in-person, and will allow those involved to receive continuing education credits to maintain their dental licenses.
+Oral and all-around health is incredibly important, especially as gum disease (https://www.cosmeticdentistsnewyorkcity.com/gum-disease-treatment/) can affect people massively, so preventing it, as well as treating it properly will result in better health.
+This means taking into account infants and adults, as it can affect anyone at any time.

 Chafin expects to see the program expand to other counties in the future.
 She said she hopes that Smile SMART will be as successful as SMART Moms, which was implemented in all 95 counties of Tennessee.